juliangut/slim-php-di/README.md

     ],
     'foo.bar' => 'bang!',
 ];
-$container->set('settings', $settings);
+$container->set('configs', $configs);

-$container->get('settings.foo.bar'); // bang!
+$container->get('configs.foo.bar'); // bang!
-$container->get('settings.foo.bar.baz'); // ContainerValueNotFoundException thrown
+$container->get('configs.foo.bar.baz'); // ContainerValueNotFoundException thrown
 ```

-_The easiest way to avoid this from ever happening is by not using dots in keys_
+_The easiest way to avoid this from ever happening is by NOT using dots in keys_

-## Migration from 1.x
+## Migration from 2.x

-* Minimum Slim version is now 3.9
+* Minimum Slim version is now 4.0
-* PHP-DI have been upgraded to v6.
-Review PHP-DI documentation: container compilation, create/autowire functions, etc
-* PHP-DI settings have been moved into Configuration object.
-This object accepts an array of settings on instantiation so it's just a matter of providing the settings to it
-* Configuration settings names have changed from snake_case to camelCase
-* Definitions are included in Configuration object rather than set apart.
-Now you can as well define path(s) to load definition files from
+* Slim 4 does not have ANY definition on container, so default definitions have been removed.
+Container by default only provides the Configuration object used on building the container itself.
+Refer to Slim's [documentation](http://www.slimframework.com/docs/v4/)
+* Slim's App is not extended any more, it should be created with custom AppFactory instead of default Slim's
+* Service definitions à la Pimple support has been kept but its use is discouraged, use PHP-DI's methods

 ## Contributing